 Ashtanga Beginners Courses

-The 2 day short courseoffers a supportive beginners environment to show the fundamental aspects of practicing this amazing method of yoga: breath, focus, strength and continuous movement.
-We will look at what is required to be in the quiet and disciplined environment of the self-practice Mysore-style class room and also ways of remembering the sequence and a little bit of work on the key poses in the first part of the series.
+The 2 day short course offers a supportive beginners environment to show the fundamental aspects of practicing this amazing method of yoga: breath, focus, strength and continuous movement.
+Poses are workshopped and repeated and thequiet and disciplined environment of the self-practice Mysore-style class room is also workshopped.
+There is time for questions and answersregarding the practice and yoga in general.

 Ashtanga Beginners Courses generally run on the first weekend of each month over a Saturday and Sunday, please visit this postfor more details.